Surgical removal of varicose veins

 What does the traditional operation involve?

-If the newer less invasive methods are not available to you locally, or if your veins are not suitable for them, then you will require a "traditional" operation.
-There is nothing wrong with this and it works well, but it does take longer to recover from that the newer methods.
+"Stripping" of varicose veins, which used to be the mainstay of treatment, is now a rare operation, but occasionally is still performed if less invasive methods are not available or if your veins are not suitable for them.
+The "traditional" operation works well but does take longer to recover from than the newer methods.
 Please note that the details of an operation, for example, what kind of stitch or bandage is used may vary from surgeon to surgeon.

 Most commonly, the source of the problem is at the top of the leg (groin).
 In this situation you will require a cut in the groin and small nicks over the veins in the leg and calf.
 The varicose veins will be removed.
 You will have some self-absorbing stitches in the cut in the groin and usually no stitches are required in the other small incisions.